Schmiddt123/zara_sales_dashboard/README.md

-📊 Zara Sales & Analytics Dashboard — Practice BI Project
+📊 Zara Sales & Analytics Dashboard -Practice BI Project

 This is a practice end-to-end BI project built using Power Query, MySQL and Power BI.
 The goal was to create a full analytics pipeline — from data ingestion and SQL modeling to interactive dashboards.

 ⚠️ No real Zara / Inditex data was used.
-All data was artificially generated for learning purposes.

 🔍 Project Overview